lithnet/access-manager-docs/configuration/importing/importing-mappings-from-a-csv-file.md

 ### Merge settings

 When a new rule is discovered for a target (computer, group or container) that matches the target of an existing rule, Access Manager will just add the new permissions to the existing rule, rather than create a new rule.
-You can control this behaviour with by unselecting the corresponding checkbox.
+You can control this behavior with by unselecting the corresponding checkbox.

 When merging rules, settings from the _existing rule_ are retained when a conflict is found.
 For example, if an existing rule is configured to expire LAPS passwords after one hour, and the new rule is configured to expire them after two hours, then the settings from the existing rule are retained.
-You can alter this behaviour by selecting the appropriate checkbox.
+You can alter this behavior by selecting the appropriate checkbox.

 ### Discovery issues